gloebit/unity-gloebit/README.md

 unity-gloebit
 =============

-Unity plugin for accessing Gloebit's API
+## C# class for accessing Gloebit's API from Unity's webplayer.

-This currently only works with webplayer.
-Two legged OAuth 2 is used to grant your application permission to access a user's Gloebit account.
+Two legged OAuth 2 is used
+to grant your application permission to access a user's Gloebit account.

 Start by putting *Gloebit.cs* in your project's plugins directory.